gumaerc-testorg/20.219-january-iap-2015/content/pages/student-projects/kenneth-cheahs-project.md

 {{< resource uuid="36d160ce-b722-3292-84a7-48e38960eaa5" >}}

-This video is courtesy of [Kenneth Cheah](http://mit219.tumblr.com/tagged/cheahyhk) on Tumblr and is provided under our Creative Commons license.
+This video is courtesy of {{% resource_link "68de0312-360d-4003-804a-7175324e31e3" "Kenneth Cheah" %}} on Tumblr and is provided under our Creative Commons license.

 Brief summary and trailer or video!